stievie/ABx/abai/README.md

 Your game object which should act somehow " intelligent" should have am `Agent` member and in each game update `Agent::Update()` should be called with the time passed since the last call of the `Update()` method on milliseconds.
+Since most game engines uses seconds as floats you must multiply this value by 1000, then you can pass it to the `Update()` method.

 ### Filter